Skull Base Surgery, Snoring & Other Services

 When faced with growths, tumors, or cancers of the skull base, our multi-disciplinary (many specialty) team of doctors will evaluate the patient and discuss the patient's care as a team, so that all options are considered and explained to the patient and the most appropriate treatment can be delivered.

-If you would like to learn more about the Head, Neck and Sinus Skull Base Surgery team or services, or you would like to make and appointment, please call 503 494-5355 or call the Oregon Sinus Center at 503-494-7413.
+If you would like to learn more about the Head, Neck and Sinus Skull Base Surgery team or services, or you would like information about appointments, please call 503 494-5355 or call the Oregon Sinus Center at 503 494-7413.

 Snoring and Sleep Disorders

 Approximately 45% of normal adults snore at least occasionally, and 25% are habitual snorers.
 It is estimated that up to 40% of males over the age of 40 snore consistently.
 Women tend to snore less, but a significant population of women over the age of 40 will also regularly snore quite loudly.
 Snoring can be an indicator of a more serious disease and is known to wreak havoc on relationships.
 Social stigmata and the accompanying ostracism may prevent individuals from enjoying social activities such as camping, staying in hotel rooms, etc.